SAP Tech Bytes: FAQ Managed Approuter vs. Standalone Approuter

 A: Instance-level destinations should be used from now on forward as they avoid subaccount-wide access and enable better mta lifecycle handling.
 Note that when undeploying with instance-level destination, the destination configurations get deleted as well, unlike subaccounts destinations.

 A: You can subscribe to these products just to get managed approuter functionality (no need to model launchpad tiles, etc.); just run the applications from HTML5 Application UI.
-If you do not want to use Launchpad/Portal because of the cost, consider the cost (application runtime, maintenance, upgrades) of a standalone approuter.
 We recommend using a standalone approuter only if you need to implement approuter extensibility for some special use cases.

 A: The SAP Business Application Studio offers a shortcut for the default option that uses the managed approuter.
 Look at this video which explains the longer flow (create empty MTA, add managed approuter, add Fiori app).
 Follow this flow but select the “standalone” approuter when prompted.
 I also added a few screenshots below that you can follow to see all the needed steps.